T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

       statements) might be used.

   * *subrecordTableClass*: Optional.
 Default: 'table table-hover qfq-table-100'.
 If given, the default will be overwritten.
+  * *subrecordColumnTitleEdit*: Optional.
+Will be rendered as the column title for the new/edit column.
+  * *subrecordColumnTitleDelete*: Optional.
+Will be rendered as the column title for the delete column.

+**Subrecord DragAndDrop**

+Subrecords inherently support drag-and-drop, see also `drag_and_drop`_.
+The following parameters can be used in the `parameter` field to customize/activate drag-and-drop:

+* *orderInterval*: The order interval to be used, default is 10.
+* *dndTable*: The table that contains the records to be ordered.
+  If not given, the table name of the form specified via `form=...` is used.
+* *orderColumn*: The dedicated order column in the specified dndTable (needs to match a column in the table definition).
+  Default is `ord`.

+If `dndTable` is an actual table with a column `orderColumn`, QFQ automatically applies drag-and-drop logic to the rendered subrecord.
+It does so by using the subrecord field *sql1*.
+The `sql1` query should therefore include both a column id (or _id) and ord (or _ord).

+Tips:

+* If you want to deactivate a drag-and-drop that QFQ automatically renders, set the `orderColumn` to a non-existing column.
+  E.g., `orderColumn = nonExistingColumn`.
+This will deactivate drag-and-drop.
+* In order to evaluate the `sql1` query dynamically during a drag-and-drop event, the fill store R (with the current form) is loaded.
+Currently, SIP parameters and other variables are not supplied to be evaluated during a drag-and-drop event.
+  This may be added later upon request.
+* If the subrecord is rendered with drag-and-drop active, but the order is not affected upon reload, there is most likely a problem with evaluating the `sql1` query at runtime.

 Type: time
 ^^^^^^^^^^